-Apollo GraphQL
+Streamlining APIs, Databases, & Microservices | Apollo GraphQL

 Why GraphQL?
 Glassdoor and many other companies are finding that the API status quo—REST—doesn’t work well in an environment where the demand for new apps and services is relentless (which is to say, every company that wants to be competitive).
 As a procedural API technology, REST requires that developers coordinate each use case ahead of time.
 Front-end teams must constantly ask back-end teams for new endpoints, which slows the development process to a relative crawl and puts companies at a huge competitive disadvantage.

-With its declarative approach, GraphQL provides a boost to developer productivity by enabling the service layer to describe the data it has and clients to describe the data they need--and only the data they need.
-This “data graph” model not only frees developers from having to write REST endpoints, but it also enables them to work more efficiently and collaboratively through a unified, always up-to-date catalog of all the data available to them.
+With its declarative approach, GraphQL provides a boost to developer productivity by enabling the service layer to describe the data it has and clients to describe the data they need–and only the data they need.
+This “graph” model not only frees developers from having to write REST endpoints, but it also enables them to work more efficiently and collaboratively through a unified, always up-to-date catalog of all the data available to them.

 This flexibility, agility and resiliency enable developers to work smarter and faster, which is what initially drew Glassdoor to GraphQL.
 The need for a managed, enterprise-scalable version of GraphQL is what drew Glassdoor to Apollo.